camerondurham/ch/README.md

 <br>

-A simple Docker interface to manage multiple containerized development environments.
-Provides a simple shell environment for separate development environments designed to use for C++ development in CSCI 104 but portable enough to use whichever Docker container you choose.
-Of course, this repo would not be possible without the reference of [docker/cli](https://github.com/docker/cli) which is how I learned how to use the Docker Engine API.
+`ch` is a command-line interface for using Docker containers as development environment.
+The tool provides a simple Docker interface to manage multiple containerized development environments.
+Like the `docker exec -it`, the CLI has a shell environment.
+This was designed to generalize how we develop C++ code in CSCI 104 to be portable enough to use whichever Docker container you choose.
+Of course, this project would not be possible without the reference of [docker/cli](https://github.com/docker/cli) which is how I learned how to use the Docker Engine API.

 ## Quick Start